kamalu-chioma/ToDo-list-App-with-Streamlit-and-Sqlite3/README.md

 ## Note

-For optimal viewing experience, it is recommended to use the desktop mode of a mobile browser or access the app on a PC.
+For optimal viewing experience, it is recommended to use the desktop mode of a mobile browser or access the app on a Laptop/desktop.

 ## Screenshots